(Last Updated On: April 24, 2019)

 - the action of solving a problem, dispute, or contentious matter

-A good look at those words tells us that making resolutions is really about making a serious commitment to, change, do or stop doing something.
-They are to be quality, firm, resolute decisions that solve a problem.
-They also require action.
-Resolutions and goals are different.
-Understanding this is key.
+A good look at those words tells us that making resolutions is about making a serious commitment to change.
+They also require a one-time action.

-- This is an example of a goal: “I will improve on my relationship with my spouse and save some money – a decision but more detailed planning has to go into this to make this a reality and it has to be measured over time.
+- This is an example of a goal: “I will improve on my relationship with my spouse, and I will also save some money.
+This is a decision but only detailed planning will make this a reality.
+It also has to be measured over a period of time.

-Since most people confuse the two, we will treat both similarly for this post, but with the emphasis on goals.
-However, please note that this is significant in why most don’t follow through with resolutions.
+Since most often confuse the two, I will focus on setting goals.
+Goals require going much deeper than just simply making a one-time decision.
+Usually, this is why most don’t follow through with “resolutions.”
 They set goals thinking that they are making resolutions, without understanding that goals require a well-structured plan, commitment, and action.

-So why do we sometimes fail to follow through with our intentions?
-Why are we as human beings not learning, growing and on our way to perfection?
-Some may say, “life happens!”
-Some may even choose to use other words here.
+So why aren’t we following through with our intentions?
+Some say, “life happens!”
+(Some may use other words here).

 Here is a list of possible reasons.
 Do any of these apply to you?

-- The reason for our having to reset and make new resolutions (sometimes, the same ones) is because we have failed to properly govern ourselves in the past
+The reason we have to reset and make “new” resolutions/goals (sometimes, the same ones) is that;

-- We continue to fall prey to the same excuses every time
+- We fall prey to the same excuses

 - We may be bringing the same negative attitudes to deal with the same problems we are having today